Unsolved Crimes in the History of Gambling

 Al went to the local police for help.
 The cops searched the city, but they didn't find Jean.
 They watched the casino videos.
 Henderson was on the tapes, but his companion was not.
 It was suspected that she had not been in the establishment at all.

-Later emerged strange new circumstances.
+Strange new circumstances later emerged.
 The night he disappeared, Al called his accountant in Laughlin.
 He claimed to have heard Moore's voice on the phone.
 Another witness said he saw the couple at a nearby gas station.

 But all that evidence wasn't enough to charge al Henderson.
 He died in 2001.
 Jean Moore was never found, and the case was closed.